anand0906/Python/Interview Questions/README.md

    **Examples:** Python, Java, JavaScript

 ### What is compiler?
-A **compiler** is a software that translates the high level language to low level language.
+A **compiler** is a software that translates the high level language into low level language.
+It transaltes the entire code once and then executes.

 ### What is interpreter?
-A **interpreter** is a software that translates the high level language to low level language.
+A **interpreter** is a software that translates the high level language into low level language.
+It transalates code line by line and executes code line by line.

 ### what is the difference between compiler and interpreter?
 | Feature | Compiler | Interpreter |